 If you’re overweight, there’s a pretty good chance it could be draining your testosterone.
 This is especially true if you also have blood sugar problems like diabetes or insulin resistance (which are common when it comes to weight issues) because insulin resistance interferes with an important hormone binder called globulin.
 Globulin controls how much hormone is going into your body’s tissues, so if the process is disrupted, it can prevent testosterone from being delivered. [*]

 Unfortunately, being overweight can also create a not-so-great cycle of testosterone problems.
 This is because having low test levels also increases fat mass, which then feeds into the cycle of insulin and blood sugar issues, which then lowers testosterone even more.

 To do: Obviously, losing the extra fat is a top priority to break this cycle and reset test levels.
 Be sure to also stick to eating mostly healthy fats, proteins, and loads of veggies while avoiding sugar, which can spike insulin levels and make things worse.

 1. Lift Heavy Weight or Do HIIT Workouts

-Moving heavy weight and getting in a few high-intensity workouts a week is one of the best ways to boost your testosterone (one of the many reasons we go hard here). [*] People who work out, and especially those that lift heavy weight, regularly have higher test levels that people that don’t.
+Moving heavyweight and getting in a few high-intensity workouts a week is one of the best ways to boost your testosterone (one of the many reasons we go hard here). [*] People who work out, and especially those that lift heavyweight, regularly have higher test levels than people that don’t.

 2. Eat Enough Healthy Fats

-Eating plenty of fat won’t make you fat (I mean, unless you’re gorging on 10 avocados a day) so make sure to get in a couple servings a day.
+Eating plenty of fat won’t make you fat (I mean unless you’re gorging on 10 avocados a day) so make sure to get in a couple of servings a day.
 Think avos, nuts, olive and coconut oil, and fatty fish like salmon.